-At the beginning of each run, six mixed calibrators (containing 25OHD3, epi-25OHD3, and 25OHD2) with concentrations ranging from about 2 to 150 nmol/L are prepared as described in section 6.b. of this document.
-A 75-μL aliquot of internal standard solution and a 100-μL aliquot of 69% or 72% methanol (column-dependent) are added to each 100-μL aliquot of calibration solution prior to extraction as described in section 8.a. of this document.
-The calibration process is based on the peak area ratios of each of the individual vitamin D metabolites compared with its internal standard, also known as response ratio, as follows: 25OHD3/ d6-25OHD3, epi-25OHD3/ d3-epi-25OHD3, and 25OHD2/ d3-25OHD2.
-Six-point linear curves, not forced through zero, are generated.
+At the beginning of each run, six or more mixed calibrators (containing 25OHD3, epi-25OHD3, and 25OHD2) with concentrations ranging from about 2 to 300 nmol/L are prepared as described in section 6.b. of this document.
+Four calibration preparation techniques have been validated for use by this method using either direct injection or extraction of the calibrators.
+Any one of the following techniques are appropriate: a) solvent-based calibrators may direct injected b) solvent-based calibrators may be extracted with the addition of either water or 4% albumin in PBS c) 4% albumin in PBS-based calibrators must be extracted d) serum-based calibrators must also be extracted materials are described in the subsequent sections below.
+Calibration is based on the peak area ratios of each of the individual vitamin D metabolites compared with its internal standard, also known as response ratio, as follows: $25OHD_3/\underline{d6-25OHD_3}$ , epi-25OHD3/ $\underline{d3-epi-25OHD_3}$ , and $25OHD_2/\underline{d3-25OHD_2}$ .
+Routinely, 12 to 16 point linear curves (6-8 points from the front and 6-8 points from the back of the run), not forced through zero, are generated.
 The concentrations (x-axis) are calculated from the regression equation based on the response ratios of each (y-axis).
-Calibration solutions are carried through the sample preparation procedure.
-Curves are weighted as follows: 25OHD3 (1/x); 25OHD2 (1/x2); epi-25OHD3 (1/x2).
+Calibration solutions are prepared at the same time as the unknowns and if extracted, are carried through the sample preparation procedure.
+Curves are weighted as follows: $25OHD_3$ (1/x); $25OHD_2$ (1/x); epi-25OHD\3 (1/x).